 Candidate should have at least B.S. degree in Metallurgical Engineering.

-Candidate should have considerable experience working for an iron foundry and have extensive knowledge of all aspects of cast iron production.
+Candidate should have considerable experience working for an iron foundry in a metallurgical engineering role and have extensive knowledge of all aspects of cast iron production.

 Candidate should have strong leadership abilities.